traefik/hub/readme.md

 gcloud auth configure-docker
 ```

-Before running the script, you need a `.env` file in the `neo` folder.
+Before running the script, you need a `.env` file in the `hub` folder.
 `Just copy the `.env.example` and fill it with your own credentials.

 - `GCLOUD_EMAIL` => Your email address to connect to gcr.